 Catherine Corson is the Miller Worley Associate Professor of Environmental Studies.
 As a political ecologist, she uses ethnography to explore questions of power, knowledge, and justice in case studies from rural villages to international policy arenas.
 Her current research focuses on the rise of market-based environmentalism, popular resistance to it, and associated shifts in environmental governance.
 Prior to receiving her PhD from the University of California at Berkeley, Corson spent a decade as an environment and development policy analyst.
 Her interdisciplinary academic training, in biology, development studies, and environmental economics, as well as political ecology, underpins an interest in interdisciplinary teaching and research.

-Carey Lang '15 started working for the Miller Worley Center for the Environment in 2017 as a year-long alumna Sustainability Fellow, while also working part-time as a program coordinator for the Restoration Ecology Program.
+Carey Lang ’15 started working for the Miller Worley Center for the Environment in 2017 as a year-long alumna Sustainability Fellow, while also working part-time as the program coordinator for the Restoration Ecology Program.
 In the fall of 2018, she began her current position as the Center’s Assistant Director.
-Lang's work for the Center includes coordinating with marketing and communications, developing the Campus Living Laboratory Initiative, and several other projects to improve campus sustainability.
+Lang's work for the Center includes writing for and coordinating with marketing and communications, supervising the Center's student interns and managing student outreach and engagement, and several other projects to improve campus sustainability.

 Ruby Maddox is the Internship Coordinator at the Miller Worley Center for the Environment and the Study Abroad Coordinator at the McCulloch Center for Global Initiatives.
 Ruby has over 12 years of experience working in higher education and experiential learning.
 Ruby is the co-founder of Gardening the Community; a youth urban agriculture and food justice organization in Springfield, MA, and Leaders of the Free World; an international experience and leadership development program for young black men.